mayerrobert/jmurmel/README.md

 to your `.emacs` file and do `M-x (run-lisp)` and use `C-M-x` to eval Murmel S-expressions.

+Or see [HACKING](HACKING) for how to use [rlwrap](https://linux.die.net/man/1/rlwrap) to get a command history and TAB-completion at the JMurmel REPL.

 ## Embedded use

 JMurmel can also be used embedded in another Java program.